Idea

-Videos are popular, there’s no denying that.
-And we all know how learning & development love to jump all over what’s popular.
-Or do we?
-If not, it’s true whether it’s the best solution or not L&D loves trying new things, learning new things, and sometimes doing things just because we recently learned it whether the ideal solution or not.
+Videos are popular, and there’s no denying that.
+And we all know how learning & development loves to jump all over what’s popular.
+That sometimes even means doing things just because they are new and we recently learned them, whether the ideal solution or not.

-Not everyone is guilty of this and I know many make a big effort not to try solving a problem with the wrong solution.
-Many don’t do this but there still seems to be an unreasonable draw towards video since it’s so popular between YouTube and TikTok in our private lives.
+Not everyone is guilty of this, and I know many make a significant effort not to try solving a problem with the wrong solution.
+Many don’t do this, but there seems to be an unreasonable draw towards video since it’s so popular on YouTube and TikTok in our private lives.

-Yes, they can be useful in our professional lives also but not as much as we’d like to think.
-And for software tutorials one of the worst solutions for anything longer than a very quick task is videos.
+Yes, they can also be helpful in our professional lives, but not as much as we’d like to think.
+For software tutorials, videos are one of the worst solutions for anything longer than a quick task.

 Because video dominates our personal lives, it’s no surprise that software tutorial videos are also immensely popular.
 But is popularity synonymous with effectiveness?

-Video tutorials might not be the best option when it comes to learning company software efficiently.
-You might be wondering, why is something as visually stimulating such a poor option for learning software.
+Video tutorials might not be the best option for efficiently learning company software.
+You might wonder why something visually stimulating is such a poor option for learning software.

-There’s a lot to unpack here including why video doesn’t always work that well and what some better options are.
-Videos can certainly be engaging and provide a step-by-step demonstration of how to navigate through various software features.
-However, they often lack the interactivity and hands-on experience that are crucial for true comprehension and mastery.
+There’s much to unpack here, including why video doesn’t always work well and some better options.
+Videos can indeed be engaging and provide a step-by-step demonstration of how to navigate through various software features.
+However, they often lack the interactivity and hands-on experience crucial for proper comprehension and mastery.

 It ensures effective learning and enhances employee performance within the company: custom eLearning with scenarios and software simulation.

-This innovative approach combines realistic scenarios that help employees connect what they’re learning to how they’ll use it on the job.
+This innovative approach combines realistic scenarios that help employees connect their learning to how they use it on the job.
 It also lets them practice in a safe environment!
 How cool is that?

-Software video tutorials are fine for a quick hit of one single task where employees know exactly what they need.
+Software video tutorials are fine for a quick hit of a task where employees know precisely what they need.
 But not for learning processes, practicing, and gaining a deeper knowledge of system software.

-That’s not good, it’s time to explore the world of custom eLearning with software simulations and witness firsthand how it revolutionizes the way we learn company software.
+That’s not good; it’s time to explore the world of custom eLearning with software simulations and witness firsthand how it revolutionizes how we learn company software.

-Get ready to uncover the secrets of effectively helping non-techie employees learn company software.
+Get ready to uncover the secrets of helping non-techie employees learn company software.

 The Popularity of Software Tutorial Videos

-You can learn almost any type of software on YouTube by searching software tutorials and then the software name.
-You can even learn a lot of different tips and tricks on TikTok though I’m not sure how many full tutorials you’ll find since it’s a short video format.
+You can learn almost any software on YouTube by searching software tutorials and then the software name.
+You can even learn many different tips and tricks on TikTok, though I’m not sure how many full tutorials you’ll find since it’s in a short video format.

-YouTube has been the #2 most visited site on the internet for a long time and TikTok isn’t doing too bad either in the top 20.
+YouTube has been the #2 most visited site on the internet for a long time, and TikTok isn’t doing too badly, either, in the top 20.
 TikTok’s website popularity doesn’t account for the app’s popularity, though, which is unarguably very popular.

-Software tutorial videos have always been very popular both for consumers learning software as well as at work.
-Most workplaces even offer learning platforms such as Udemy and LinkedIn Learning which are almost exclusively video-based whether software or not.
+Software tutorial videos have always been very popular for consumers learning software and at work.
+Most workplaces even offer learning platforms such as Udemy and LinkedIn Learning, which are almost exclusively video-based, whether software or not.

 Needless to say, video is damn popular.

-With the rise of platforms like YouTube and the increasing accessibility of video creation tools, it’s easier than ever to find a tutorial for just about any software program.
-These videos offer a step-by-step demonstration of how to use different features and navigate through various interfaces, making them seem like an ideal learning resource for software.
+With the rise of platforms like YouTube and the increasing accessibility of video creation tools, finding a tutorial for just about any software program is easier than ever.
+These videos offer a step-by-step demonstration of using different features and navigating various interfaces, making them seem like an ideal learning resource for software.

 However, popularity doesn’t always equate to effectiveness.
-While software tutorial videos may be visually engaging and provide a basic understanding of how to use certain functions, they have their limitations when it comes to truly learning company software.
+While software tutorial videos may be visually engaging and provide a basic understanding of how to use certain functions, they have limitations when learning company software.

 There are many limitations to using video tutorials for learning software.
 Let’s dig a little deeper into those limitations.